 Sign up online for the option you’d like and our Student Support Coordinators will be in touch with an enrolment pack and more information.
 The enrolment information and criteria below explains more details about enrolment eligibility and processes.

-A safety check is required by the Children’s Act 2014 (formerly the Vulnerable Children’s Act 2014) for students in an Early Childhood educational or vocational training programme involving practical experience in a licensed Early Childhood service (Playcentre).
-It will be carried out confidentially so that it is processed while you attend the Playcentre Introductory Award workshops and completed before you finish the Playcentre Educator Award.
+A safety check is required by the Children’s Act 2014 for learners in an Early Childhood educational or vocational training programme involving practical experience in a licensed early childhood service (Playcentre).
+It will be carried out confidentially.
 This check requires confirmation of your identity.
 Two forms of ID must be sighted, one primary and one secondary, one of which must be photographic.
 Verified copies of these identity documents must accompany the forms.

 – Primary ID documents are a Passport, full Birth Certificate or Citizenship Certificate.